-- Ensuring access to essential services including food, household items, and other basic needs remains a necessary component of the assistance.
-A camp-wide assessment focused on socio-economic vulnerability which combines livelihoods assessment on household skills, experience, income and interests will be implemented to ensure accurate and complete data on vulnerabilities.
-In this regard, a phased transition to the self-management of needs through cash assistance is envisaged, together with the current Incentive-Based Volunteering, previously known as Incentive-based Volunteering (IBV), skills-training and community-development, livelihoods programming to promote prosperity, stability, and peaceful coexistence. - Since the establishment of Zaatari Office of Employment (ZOE) in partnership with ILO and Ministry of Labour, the office provides employment services and facilitates the issuance of work permits for the camp's residents.
-It caters to both women and men job seekers and one of its many objectives is to advertise job vacancies and training opportunities for camp residents through job fairs, exhibits and other means.
-In addition, the work permit has facilitated the mobility of the refugees from and to the camp.
-As of October 2019, ZOE has a record of 13,220 active work permits (80% male, 20% female).
-Work permit holders now represent approximately 44% of Zaatari Camp working age population (18 to 60).

-- An important decision by the council of ministers on November 7, 2018, opened the home-based sector to Syrian refugees allowing the possibility to register and operate HBBs and organizations to support them under the refugee component of the Jordan Response Plan (JRP).
+- Ensuring access to essential services, including food, household items, and other basic needs remains a necessary component of the assistance.
+A camp-wide assessment focused on socio-economic vulnerability, which combines livelihoods assessment on household skills, experience, income will be implemented to ensure accurate and complete data on vulnerabilities.
+In this regard, a phased transition to the self-management of needs through cash assistance is envisaged, together with the current Incentive-Based Volunteering, previously known as Incentive-based Volunteering (IBV), skills-training and community-development, livelihoods programming to promote prosperity, stability, and peaceful coexistence. - Since the establishment of the Zaatari Office of Employment (ZOE) in partnership with ILO and the Ministry of Labour, the office provides employment services.
+It facilitates the issuance of work permits for the Camp's residents.
+It caters to both women and men job seekers, and one of its many objectives is to advertise job vacancies and training opportunities for camp residents through job fairs, exhibits, and other means.
+Also, the work permit has facilitated the mobility of the refugees from and to the Camp.
+ZOE records 13,406 active work permits (77% male, 23% female).
+Work permit holders now represent approximately 29% of the Zaatari Camp working-age population (18 to 60). - An important decision by the council of ministers on November 7, 2018, opened the home-based sector to Syrian refugees allowing the possibility to register and operate HBBs and organizations to support them under the refugee component of the Jordan Response Plan (JRP).
 The government specifically allowed home-based business in all subsectors/categories inside refugee camps, including those otherwise closed for non-Jordanian nationals.
-An assessment was conducted to understand the potential of home-based income-generation in the camp.
-The aim is also to encourage endorse more income generation activities in line with livelihoods sector guidelines and standards.
-One refugee in Mafraq has been cleared to register her Home-Based Business (HBB), while eight others are in process.
-All activities are on target to be finalized by December. - Almost 30 percent of the camp population are women and girls (ages 12-60), their contribution to the community is significant.
-UN Women operates two centres Oasis to build women's resilience and empowerment through access to multi-sectoral services.
-The Oasis are conceptualised around, securing livelihood opportunities, GBV prevention, protection and awareness raising services as well as remedial education, leadership and civic engagement initiatives for women.
+An assessment was conducted to understand the potential of home-based incomegeneration in the Camp.
+The aim is also to endorse more income generation activities in line with livelihood sector guidelines and standards.
+This guideline focuses on harmonizing the work of various organizations on supporting HBBs in the Zaatari camp.
+One refugee in Mafraq has been cleared to register her Home-Based Business (HBB), while eight others are in process. - Almost 30 percent of the camp population are women and girls (ages 12-60); their contribution to the community is significant.
+UN Women operates two centers Oasis to build women's resilience and empowerment through access to multi-sectoral services.
+The Oases are conceptualized around, securing livelihood opportunities, GBV prevention, protection, and awareness-raising services as well as remedial education, leadership, and civic engagement initiatives for women. - Made in Zaatari brand items produced by Zaatari camp's refugee entrepreneurs have successfully been delivered online through the Souq Fann e-commerce portal.
+Up to 20 refugees produce and sell products such as handicrafts, soap, and perfume.
+The platform enables refugees to sell their products outside of their local communities as well as outside of Jordan.